thmsb93/TaskBridge/README.md

 TaskBridge consists of two main components:

-* **Frontend (Next.js):** An intuitive user interface that allows users to upload files or provide file references.
+* **Frontend (Next.js):** An intuitive user interface that allows users to upload files.
 It also visualizes a dynamic table with all ongoing and completed jobs, including live updates on their progress and status.
 * **Backend (FastAPI / Python):** A robust and fast API that handles file processing.
 It's designed to trigger jobs and provide their status to the frontend.

 ## 🚧 Important Note on Quality